-Rafts are fairly popular, simple watercraft, that are used across America for mostly recreational outdoor activities.
-Without the presence of a hull a raft is used as a primitive vessel.
+Rafts are fairly popular simple watercraft that are used across America for mostly recreational outdoor activities.
+Without the presence of a hull a raft is a primitive vessel.
 Traditional rafts were simple floating platforms that were utility vessels but these days they have evolved to be recreational craft that are used mostly for fun.

-As a boat, it lacks any type of engineering.
+As a boat, the raft lacks any type of engineering or clever design.

 Rafts were originally a means of transporting timber logs downstream.
 The feller would gather the logs together and tie them up as a float or raft, whilst pulling them down the river on a leash.

-Fishing also is an activity that was popularly performed on a river raft.
+Once this design became popular fishing also became an activity performed on a river raft.

 In modern times, the recreational sport of rafting, and modern rafting tours, have taken the fore when it comes to using rafts – with inflatables being the mode of choice for descending down white water rapids.

-Rafts are likely to have been among the first design of boats for mankind.
-Along with canoes, wooden rafts are the kind of marine vessel that you could expect to find as the first experimental trial attempts in navigating oceans, seas and rivers.
+Rafts are likely to have been among the first design of boats used by mankind.
+Along with canoes, wooden rafts are the kind of marine vessel that was used by our ancestors to experiment in navigating oceans, seas, rivers and lakes.

 There are two well-recognized purposes generally associated with the historic use of rafts.
 They are: